top of page

 Diversion, Intervention, Drug Court, Veterans' Treatment Court

 Diversion can have different names and requirements depending on which county you are being charged.
-The advantage of diversion is that if you successfully complete the program, the state will drop the case against you.
+The advantage of diversion in some counties is that if you successfully complete the program, the state will drop the case against you.
 These types of programs are usually reserved for a person that has never been in trouble in the past or has only had limited run-ins with the law.
 Typically, you can only participate in the program once in your lifetime and only certain types of charges are eligible.
 Even if your charge is eligible for the program, it doesn't mean your case is automatically accepted into diversion.
 Usually the prosecutor and any alleged "victim" must agree to allow you to enter the program.

 If your case is accepted into diversion, then you will have to complete certain requirements such as community service, take classes and undergo random drug test.
 These requirements may vary based on whether your charge is a misdemeanor or a felony.